 6) Thinly slice pork strips when they are cooled, and serve with Char Siew sauce, and sliced cucumbers.

 3) Place baking dish in the center of preheated oven.

-5) Remove from oven.
+5) Remove roasted pork and sauce from oven.
 Thinly slice when strips are cooled.
 Serve with Char Siew sauce, and cucumbers.

 This dish takes about 20 min (exclude marinating time) to complete and serve.
 If you are preparing it for next day dinner, marinate pork the night before.
 Store it in the refrigerator.
 A delicious dinner of homemade Char Siew awaiting you and your family!

 I never forgot to remind you on the calorie-count.
 It yields 250kcal for a decent portion of Char Siew meat.
 Shoulder cut pork meat loads you with lesser calorie as compared to belly pork.
 I like to use shoulder part for its tenderness, too.
 Of course, some like the fatty part most.
 The choice is yours.